samjulien/blog/_posts/2018-05-10-hashing-in-action-understanding-bcrypt.md

 ---

-In previous posts to this Authentication Saga, we learned that storing passwords in **plaintext** is must never be an option.
+In previous posts to this Authentication Saga, we learned that storing passwords in **plaintext** must never be an option.
 Instead, we want to provide a [one-way road to security](https://auth0.com/blog/hashing-passwords-one-way-road-to-security/) by **hashing** passwords.
 However, we also explored that hashing alone is not sufficient to mitigate more involved attacks such as rainbow tables.
-A [better way to store passwords](https://auth0.com/blog/hashing-passwords-one-way-road-to-security/) is to add salt to the hashing process: adding additional random data to the input of a hashing function that makes each password hash unique.
+A [better way to store passwords](https://auth0.com/blog/hashing-passwords-one-way-road-to-security/) is to add a salt to the hashing process: adding additional random data to the input of a hashing function that makes each password hash unique.
 The ideal authentication platform would integrate these two processes, hashing and salting, seamlessly.

 There are plenty of cryptographic functions to choose from such as the [`SHA2` family](https://en.wikipedia.org/wiki/SHA-2) and the [`SHA-3` family](https://en.wikipedia.org/wiki/SHA-3).
 However, one design problem with the `SHA` families is that they were designed to be computationally fast.
 How fast a cryptographic function can calculate a hash has an immediate and significant bearing on how safe the password is.

+Faster calculations mean faster brute-force attacks, for example.
 Modern hardware in the form of CPUs and GPUs could compute millions, or even billions, of SHA-256 hashes per second.
-Unfortunately, we don't have a way to modify the speed of the function to make it adapt to the evolution of hardware speed.
-We need a solution that is adaptable and can be made slower at hashing passwords to bring attackers almost to a halt.
+Instead of a fast function, we need a function that is slow at hashing passwords to bring attackers almost to a halt.
+We also want this function to be adaptive so that we can compensate for future faster hardware by being able to make the function run slower and slower over time.

 At Auth0, the integrity and security of our data are one of our highest priorities.
 We use the industry-grade and battle-tested `bcrypt` algorithm to securely hash **and** salt passwords. `bcrypt` allows building a password security platform that can evolve alongside hardware technology to guard against the threats that the future may bring, such as attackers having the computing power to crack passwords twice as fast.
 Let's learn about the design and specifications that make `bcrypt` a cryptographic security standard.